-Students must complete all subjects outlined in their designated program with no grade under 70% in any subject to be eligible for graduation.
-All students are required to pass the school's final examination with a grade of not less than 70% on both practical and written exams prior to graduation.
+Upon successful completion of the program students may be eligible to sit for the State licensing exam.
+Students in all programs must complete all required hours and subjects outlined in their designated program with no grade under 75% in any subject to be eligible for graduation.

+All students are required to pass the school's final examination with a grade of not less than 75% on both practical and written exams prior to graduation.
+Students who are in good standing with their financial obligations to the school and have completed a financial aid exit interview will receive their Certificate of Completion and transcript.